Pelican Rapids Schools Driver’s Education Program Overview

 9) Point of Impact Parent Workshop (optional)

 Parents have the option to attend a Point of Impact Parent Workshop reducing required hours as stated above.
-This class is offered once each spring at no charge.
-Check the school website (Driver’s Education page) for date/time in March.
+The class increases parent awareness of teen driving risks, Minnesota's teen driver laws, and the important role parents play in developing a safer teen driver.
+This one-hour class is offered at no charge twice a year (once in the fall and once in the spring).

 10) Behind-the-Wheel Instruction (6 hours)